ne75/p2llvm/development/phase0/validation.md

 and cycle measurements are complete and ready for human review.
 See [step2.md](step2.md) and the [hardware report](step2-hardware.md), which records the corrected benchmark and measured short-fill/O0 overhead.
 The checkpoint above retains the old runtime results.
-Stop for review before the step-3 runtime audit.
+The [step-3 audit](step3.md) is in progress: the three named helpers now use compiler-managed function boundaries, and the new register-pair support and arithmetic fixtures pass software checks.
+Current hardware correctness/timing and additional shift/negation helper work are pending.
+The initial three signed-division hardware passes used a superseded implementation and are retained separately; they do not validate the latest source.
 Broader production measurements and 74 instruction fixtures are still outstanding.
 Peripheral tests need a defined board and wiring profile.
 No production performance or flight acceptance is established by this checkpoint.